It is said in Africa that 'One drop of rain raises the pond.'

-Our students come from the surrounding villages - many of them are orphaned.
+The students come from the surrounding villages - many of them are orphaned.
 Their drive and passion to achieve an education is immense and they take huge pride in being able to study.
 For many it will be the difference between life and death, for a young person with an education has a greater chance to eventually achieve a job that will be able to feed his or her family.
-We will bring you individual stories of children and their families as the years pass and we are able to discover the difference that accessing an education at Hope and Joy school has made to their lives.
+We will bring you individual stories of young people and their families as the years pass and we are able to discover the difference that accessing an education has made to their lives.

 Children and families have accessed free dental care when a dental mission visited Hope and Joy school.
 We hope that this is something that can be repeated in the future.

 These twins want to become engineers - it is their dream to return something to their community.

 Children learn about agriculture and animal husbandry as a part of their curriculum.
 These skills can help them to go on to get a job caring for animals as well as caring well for their own animals in order to feed their families.

 One of these girls, Catherine, lost her mother in a tragic accident.
 She was able to achieve sponsorship through her next year at Hope and Joy School and is reported to be an excellent student who is making good progress.

 A drink of water from the roof harvester - safer than from a pond or ditch.

 Goats provide a good source of protein but they sometimes eat the matoke plants!